 My best friend told me to watch out for trolls in the mountains.
 I laughed it off not realising it was actually Scandinavian folklore.
 Turns out you’re not mad afterall, sorry Kim!
 Quiet mossy woodland full of little bridges with streams running underneath looked like the perfect home for a troll.

-We wanted to do some exploring so we took quite a large detour back to the centre of Bergen.
+We wanted to do some exploring so we took quite a large detour back to the centre of Bergen (pink line).